nmunro/nmunro.github.io/_posts/2020-05-08-cl-hangman.md

 We will write a simple function called 'status' which will display the hidden or scrambled word/phrase, the remaining number of lives and the list of previously guessed letters.
 Since this is going to be game 'state' and nothing to do with this function we can assume they are to be passed in as function arguments and they simply be displayed.

 To do this we will take a small detour into the `format` function.
 I must stress there are far better and more complete example of `format` [here](http://www.gigamonkeys.com/book/a-few-format-recipes.html).
-Briefly though the first argument to `format` is the stream the string will be written to, without getting too much into streams right now there's two cases we'll use in this tutorial.
+Briefly though, the first argument to `format` is the stream the string will be written to, without getting too much into streams right now there's two cases we'll use in this tutorial.
 When `format` is passed `t` the text will be printed to the `stdout` (usually the terminal), if however `format` is passed `nil` then it will return a string.
 The reason you might choose to do this instead of just returning a string is that `format` allows you to inject variables into a string using `string interpolation`.

 It does this by using what is known as a `control string`, which is a string that contains `format directives` these are similar to `escape sequences` in other languages.
 In Common Lisp they begin with a tilde (~) and have one or more characters following them (depending on the nature of the directive).
 It's a rather large area of Common Lisp, so we will initially just look at the ones required for this tutorial.